ava-labs/avalanche-docs/docs/nodes/validate/add-a-validator.md

 least 2 weeks, the delegation fee rate is at least 2%, and you’re staking at least 2,000 AVAX on Mainnet (1 AVAX on Fuji Testnet).

-You should a success message, and your balance should be updated.
+You should see a success message, and your balance should be updated.

 Calling
 [`platform.getPendingValidators`](../../apis/avalanchego/apis/p-chain.md#platformgetpendingvalidators)